Written by Divinity Nutra, Updated on December 24, 2022

 Health Benefits of Apple Cider Vinegar

-Opposition often critiques ACV for its lack of scientific backing compared to more established supplements like turmeric.
+Opposition often critiques ACV for its lack of scientific backing compared to the more established turmeric supplement.
 As a natural home remedy, many first-hand experiences have attested to the apple cider vinegar benefits.
 Still, many of the benefits are indirect interpretations of research.
 Thus, how ACV affects you depends on each person individually.

 Here are a few of ACV’s reported benefits: